HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - serialization
   - string parsing
 - Process & style
-  - compiler
+  - compiler 🎓 known
-  - transpiler
+  - transpiler 🖐️ used
-  - linter
+  - linter 🖐️ used
-  - polyfill
+  - polyfill  🖐️ used
-  - debugger
+  - debugger 🖐️ used
-  - garbage collection
+  - garbage collection  🖐️ used
-  - refactoring
+  - refactoring 🖐️ used
-  - code review
+  - code review 🖐️ used
   - antipatterns
-  - paradigm
+  - paradigm 🖐️ used
-  - algorithm
+  - algorithm 🖐️ used
-  - magic numbers
+  - magic numbers 🖐️ used
-  - hardcode
+  - hardcode 🖐️ used
-  - complexity
+  - complexity 🖐️ used
   - decomposition
   - spaghetti
   - silver bullet